 Richard has been an active member of the ICE since joining as a student in 1973.
 He was a member of Council (with two spells of the Executive Board) from 2009 to 2015 and has served on several committees and panels.
 He is a former Chair of ICE SW and the ICE Audit Committee, and currently ICE SW Policy Rep. Richard is a former Chair of SWIP and a current member of SWIP’s Strategy Group.

-SWIP Role: Local Government Sector
+SWIP Role: Utilities Sector

 SWIP Role: Professional Services Sector